 Should You Enroll in a Web Design Bootcamp?

-If you’re looking to make a career change in web design, a coding bootcamp can help you go from beginner to professional in just a few months.
+If you’re looking to make a career change to web design, a web design bootcamp can help you build technical skills and go from beginner to professional in just a few months.
 In addition, the top web design programs also connect you to future employers and help you develop a portfolio of projects.

 How much does a web designer make?

 According to the Bureau of Labor Statisits, a web designer’s salary is nearly $80,000 per year.
 Several factors impact a web designer’s salary, such as education, experience, and location.
 Professionals with more experience and an impressive portfolio will be able to earn a higher annual salary as web designers.

 Is web design a good career choice?

-Yes, web design is a great career choice.
-The Bureau of Labor Statistics states that demand for web developers is expected to grow 13% within the next decade.
+Yes, web design is a good career choice.
+The Bureau of Labor Statistics states that demand for web developers is expected to grow by 23 percent within the next decade.
 This is significantly higher growth than the average US career field.
 This job security, in addition to great pay, makes web design a good career choice.

 Do I need to know coding to become a web designer?

 Most positions require you to know coding to work as a web developer because coding and web design go hand in hand.
-Web design coding bootcamps do teach you programming and how it is utilized for effective web development.
-Web design coding bootcamp curriculums are typically made to teach students coding, even if they have no experience with it.
+Web design coding bootcamps teach you programming and how it is utilized for effective web development.
+These bootcamp curriculums are typically made to teach students coding and web design, even if they have no experience with the subjects.